 After falling several times, having her calls ignored and making a mess with a bedpan, Pamela Prunty was fed up with the Medical Center of Southeast Texas and had herself discharged.
-Failure to exercise an appropriate standard of care;

 On Jan.
 22, Prunty filed a medical malpractice suit against the hospital in Jefferson County District Court.